Rabbiteye Blueberry Plants

 Dwarf Blueberry ‘Top Hat’

 corymbosum x angustifolium ‘Top Hat’ dwarf blueberry.
 ‘Top Hat’ is a cross of a Highbush (Vaccinium corymbosum) and a Lowbush (V. angustifolium).
 ‘Top Hat’ blueberry fast became one of our favorite varieties and is an all around great little plant.
 A true dwarf at 20″, ‘Top Hat’ dwarf blueberry may be be grown in a container as a potted patio plant or as a small accent planting plant in an edible garden or home landscape.
 It has a compact round growth habit, strong spring flowering, and large fruit in mid-summer.
 If it becomes leggy, it can take a hard pruning after you harvest the fruit sot that it keeps a nice shape.
 ‘Top Hat’ dwarf blueberry self-fertile variety does not require a cross pollinator in order for fruit to set.
 Grow in well-drained, acidic soil.
 Grows well in southern climates/

-Blueberry bush varieties we have for sale in our garden center are subject to change.
+Blueberry bush varieties for sale in our plant nursery garden center are subject to change.